Over the past week, we installed a Standard Horizon GX2200 VHF with AIS receiver and hooked it up to show AIS targets on our Garmin 541s chartplotter.

 You should see it on the chartplotter.
 On ours, boats that are not a threat are shown as green triangle outlines.
 Boats that are a potential danger appear as a solid red triangle with their direction of travel shown as a line.
 Boat names are shown for both (when you first turn the radio on, it can take several minutes for names to appear in place of MMSI numbers).

 On ours — admittedly an older unit with a smaller screen — information about the vessel appears on a separate screen.
 I move the cursor with the 4-way rocker to the vessel and then press select.

 If we need to call one of the vessels, it’s easiest to just do it from the AIS screen on the radio — go to the list, select the boat and press call.
 This is all shown on the RAM mic that we have at the helm.

 BUYING THE GX2200

 The GPS Store has had some good deals on the radio and they have excellent customer service — that’s where we bought ours.
-You can also buy them on Amazon and most other chandeleries.
+You can also buy them at most other chandeleries.